dsoto/ENSP-330-notes/motivation.md

 - The combination of knowledge and skills you gain in this class will create a foundation for a lifetime of informed discussion and influence in the space of energy.

-## Guiding questions
-- How can we make a transition to an energy system that meets the needs of human health and climate
-- How do we determine if a proposed energy solution is likely to be beneficial

-## Learning objectives
-- Development of critical thinking skills applied to global energy issues
-- Develop model thinking and quantitative estimation skills for energy use
-- Understanding of the multiple technical, social, and policy issues surrounding energy implementations

 ## Transfer of knowledge
 - Certain energy facts will not change